nickjj/lcurl/README.md

 ### When would you use this script?

-This could be useful to help make sure you're able to perform zero down time deployments of your application.
+This could be useful to help make sure you're able to perform zero downtime deployments of your application.
 As you roll-out a new version of your app you can use this script to hit your site to make sure it always responds back with 200s.
 That's the exact use case of why I created this script but I'm sure